bvaughn/react-error-boundary/README.md

 #### `fallback`

 In the spirit of consistency with the `React.Suspense` component, we also support a simple `fallback` prop which you can use for a generic fallback.
-This will not be passed any props so you can't show the user anything actually useful though, so it's not really recommended.
+You can call `useError` and `useResetErrorBoundary` to get current `error` and `resetErrorBoundary` function.

 ```jsx
 const ui = (